Ruby on (Guard)Rails

 In this case, we don’t need to check the types or nil of user because we know from Sorbet it will always be a non-nil User.
 This means, at both runtime and whenever we run bin/srb tc (done in the VSCode extension and in GitHub Actions), we’ll catch any type issues.
 These are fatal in development/test environments.
 In the production environment, they are non-fatal but reported to Sentry.

 Note: Sorbet will take a bit of getting used to.
 To get the full benefits, you’ll need to change the way that you write Ruby and “lean into the type system”.
 This means preferring e.g. raising exceptions over raising nil (or similar) and using T.nilable types.
-You may hate it/this at first (I did) but: stick with it.
+It may also include not using certain Ruby/Rails methods/features or adjusting your typical code style.
+You may hate it for this at first (I and many others did) but: stick with it.
 It’s worth it for the sheer number of errors that you’ll never encounter in production again.
 It’ll also make it easier for you to write fewer tests.

 😌 Ad Hominem